 It's been said Big Foot roams the hills of northern California, but the state has another monster with more fear factor.
 The legends dates to World War II.
 As the story goes, the Billiwhack Dairy was once a thriving, state-of-the-art farm with a dark secret.
 In rooms under the dairy, an OSS officer named August Rubel conducted horrifying experiments, trying to make a super-soldier to help the war effort.
 Unfortunately, he did not succeed, but created a monster, which was left behind when he went overseas to fight.

 The monster, left alone, escaped, and now terrorizes high school students in the area, or anyone who dares to stop their car on a farm road late at night.

 We're not just talking about the Santa Cruz Mystery Spot, pictured.
-In California, there's a phenomena called a "gravity hill."
+In California, phenomena called "gravity hills" exist.
 For unknown reasons, gravity works differently in these spots.
-For example, on gravity hills in southern California, you can put a car in neutral on hill, and the car will inexplicably appear to roll uphill.
-Many gravity hills have spooky stories, such as horrific car accidents or road-side deaths.
+For example, on gravity hills in southern California, you can put a car in neutral on the hill and the car will inexplicably appear to roll uphill.
+Many gravity hills have spooky stories, such as horrific car accidents or roadside deaths.

 Is it some supernatural force at work?
 Or just a trick of perspective, as many suggest?
 Well, you'll just have to try it and find out.

 If you ask Native Americans of Joshua Tree about Skinwalkers, you're unlikely to get answers.
 These not-quite-human exiles of the native faith are said to be malicious witches or medicine men who don't like being looked at or intruded upon.
 Even speaking of them brings bad fortune, thus the silence on the matter.
 Sometimes, they shapeshift, taking the form of coyotes or wolves, or imitate injured children to lure people in.
 At night, they're known to terrorize campers and kill people.
 They've been rumored to frequent Joshua Tree National Park.